-At Family Chiropractic we offer a diverse compliment of holistic therapies centered around traditional Chiropractic to offer you a more enhanced and healthy life.
+Welcome to the home page of Family Chiropractic.
+We offer a diverse compliment of holistic therapies centered around traditional Chiropractic to offer you a more enhanced and healthy life.

-is found in the head and spine.
-It has different regions and columns for different specific functions.
-Some regions receive senses, but it is the association cortex that makes those senses sharp and clear.
-We have different areas for hearing, smell, taste, touch, and the like.
+The central nervous system is located in the head and spine.
+It is highly differentiated into different regions and columns for different specific functions.
+Some parts of your brain for example, receive communications from your eyes to see, while another part, called an association cortex give definition to that vision.
+Other regions do the same for hearing, smell, taste, touch, and the like.

 Some areas will control motor functions, some will control your senses.
 Then there are areas for thinking, others for feeling, some areas are for regulating, while some for coordinating.

 All of these areas are supposed to interact to allow us to live healthy and vibrant lives.
 When this is not the case, something probably needs adjusted to allow the nerve energy to flow freely once again so that you can heal and be healthy.

 Nerves are made of 3 parts: the neuron or nerve cell, and branching arms that come out of the neuron called the dendrite and the axon.
 It’s through little electrical currents flowing down the axons and dendrites that the nervous system communicates.

 The switches where these axons and dendrites connect are called synapses.
 Synapses are where your neurotransmitters work.
 When the electrical current coming to the synapse is strong enough, it releases enough neurotransmitters across the switch so that the current continues on.
 This is how your nerves communicate with each other.

 At times during a fetus’s brain’s development there are 250,000 neurons added every minute.
 By the time you are an adult, there are over 100 billion nerve cells with over 100 trillion connections between them.
 That’s more nerve cells than there are trees in the entire amazon forest with more connections than there are leaves in the Amazon forest.